Adnan3797/Population-Forecasting/README.md

 # Population-Projection
-This code is for population forecasting.\n
+This code is for population forecasting.
 The datasets used in this code are publicly available on the following links.
 # Datasets
 Australia [Link](https://demographic-datasets-network.github.io/)